nutechsoftware/AlarmDecoder-IoT/README.md

 Usage: partition [(<partId> <address>) [zoneList]]
     Configuration tool for alarm panel partitions

     The AD2IoT and the attached AD2pHAT need information about the alarm system to function properly.
-This currently requires some redundent configuration.
+This currently requires some redundant configuration.

     Use the ad2term command to connect to the AD2pHat and configure the firmware using the '!' or 'C' command.